 Albuquerque Schools with EMT Programs

 There are three public schools in the Albuquerque area that offer EMT training at several levels.
 This article looks at these institutions, none more than 45 minutes from downtown, and the training programs they offer, all of which meet national certification standards.
-At the end of the article is information about each school, such as enrollment, costs, graduate rates and the campus setting.
+Included in the article is information about each school, such as enrollment, costs, graduate rates and the campus setting.
 It is presented as a table that makes is simple to compare the schools.

 - Central New Mexico Community College, about five miles from downtown Albuquerque, offers EMT certificate programs at the basic and intermediate levels, along with a paramedic associate's degree program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 - Just two miles from the city center, the University of New Mexico has the only EMT bachelor's degree program among these three schools.
 It also offers EMT basic, intermediate and paramedic certificate programs.